 Simple English definitions for legal terms

-Read a random definition: charitable corporation
+Read a random definition: collation to a benefice

 A peremptory writ of mandate is a final order from a court that tells a government body or official to do something that is required by law.
 It's different from an alternative writ of mandate, which gives the government a chance to explain why they can't follow the order.
 Usually, someone has to ask for the alternative writ first.
 If the government still doesn't follow the order, the court will issue the peremptory writ.
 Sometimes, the court will skip the alternative writ and just issue the peremptory writ right away if it's an emergency or if there's no good reason for the government not to follow the law.